-In each of all CruiseMapper deck plans you will find a detailed list of all cabins and facilities on board the vessel.
-This list generally includes:
+In each of CruiseMapper's deck plans you will find a detailed list of all staterooms and facilities on the vessel.
+This information generally includes:

-- ship details - year built, last refurbished (scheduled refurbishment), capacity (passengers and crew)
+- vessel details - year built, last refurbished (and/or scheduled refurbishment), capacity (passengers plus crew)

 - total number of passenger cabins, launderettes (passenger use self-service laundry /if any), onboard credit kiosks (self-service money transfer), photo kiosks

-- dining room(s), buffet restaurant, specialty restaurant(s) /at surcharge per person or with a la carte menu, dinner club and fast food bars/stations
+- dining room(s), buffet restaurant, specialty restaurant(s) /at surcharge per person or with a la carte menus, dinner club, fast food bars/stations

 - theatre/main show lounge